-On the Nikkor Z 85mm f/1.8 S body there is only one switch, which is responsible for focusing mode.
+There is only one switch on the Nikkor Z 85mm f/1.8 S body, which is responsible for focusing mode.

 Nikkor Z 85mm f/1.8 S Specifications

 Now in more detail about the technical characteristics of our hero.
-And here a comparison with a similar lens for the Nikkor F mount is inevitable.
-Perhaps in the future we will arrange a comparison of image quality, so to speak, “face to face”, but now we will only compare the technical characteristics.
+And here, a comparison with a similar lens for the Nikkor F mount is inevitable.
+Perhaps we will arrange a comparison of image quality in the future, so to speak, “face to face,” but now we will only compare the technical characteristics.

-The Nikkor Z 85mm f/1.8 S aperture also received a larger number of blades – 9 versus 7 for the previous generation.
+The Nikkor Z 85mm f/1.8 S aperture also received a more significant number of blades – 9 versus 7 for the previous generation.
 The minimum focusing distance is 80 cm, the diameter of the filter is 67 mm – these parameters are similar.

-According to the tradition of our reviews, we conduct laboratory studies that fully demonstrate the optical qualities of the “lens” and for visual demonstration we accompany everything with photographs from practical photography.
+According to the tradition of my reviews, wI conduct laboratory studies that fully demonstrate the optical qualities of the “lens.”
+For a visual demonstration, I accompany everything with photographs from practical photography.
 Let’s start with sharpness.

 The center of the frame is as sharp as possible when the aperture is open.
 Unfortunately, the periphery cannot boast of such a characteristic.
-Starting at approximately f/5.6, the lens is as sharp as possible.
+The lens is as sharp as possible at approximately f/5.6.
 At f/16, there is very little softening of the picture under the influence of diffraction.

-Below are shots taken at the minimum focusing distance.
+Below are the shots were taken at the minimum focusing distance.

 As a rule, I analyze two types of CA – longitudinal and transverse.
-Longitudinal chromatic aberrations appear throughout the entire field of the frame and are corrected by aperture.
-Lateral aberrations are characteristic closer to the edge of the frame and appear at all values of the aperture, and also have a certain character.
+Longitudinal chromatic aberrations appear throughout the entire field of the frame and are corrected by the aperture.
+Lateral aberrations are characteristic closer to the edge of the frame, appear at all aperture values, and have a particular character.
 If the longitudinal aberrations look like a one-color edging of one object, then the transverse ones look like a multi-colored one.

 I’ll explain right away why there is a different white balance.
 The first file is a RAW file opened in RawDigger, and the second is an intra-camera JPEG with all camera adjustments.
 So, there is a slight pincushion distortion, which is ideally corrected intra-chamber.
 Overall, we can conclude that the lens geometry is excellent.

 The vignette effect disappears completely at f/5.0.
-I must say that at the maximum open aperture of f/1.8, the darkening in the corners is insignificant, and it is very rare on high-aperture fixes with similar focal lengths.
+I must say that at the maximum open aperture of f/1.8, the darkening in the corners is insignificant, and it is infrequent on high-aperture fixes with similar focal lengths.